Routine use cases

 Why this article exists

-This routine note starts with the moment around the practice: "What to do when habit restarts changes your routine plan" belongs in the blog because it explains the decision before the download.
-For "What to do when habit restarts changes your routine plan", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
-This article gives context for "What to do when habit restarts changes your routine plan", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This routine note starts with the moment around the practice: "Routine adjustment: habit restarts" belongs in the blog because it explains the decision before the download.
+For "Routine adjustment: habit restarts", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
+This article gives context for "Routine adjustment: habit restarts", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway